Monbat actively participates in and supports various Corporate Social Responsibility Programs.

 Support for the Bulgarian mission in the Antarctic

-In 2011, Monbat donated batteries to facilitate the operation of four wind generators that power the Bulgarian Antarctic base "St. Kliment Ohridski" on Livingston Island.
+In 2011 Monbat donated batteries for the first time to facilitate the operation of four wind generators that power the Bulgarian Antarctic base "St. Kliment Ohridski" on Livingston Island.

 The laboratory and communication equipment at the base require power in order for Bulgarian scientists to carry out their research projects, measuring, storing and transmitting data.
 Monbat was able to support Bulgaria’s scientific sphere in its key competence – to provide a reliable and outperforming source of power.

 International Scientific Conference KEIT 2018 with the support of Monbat

 The International Scientific Conference Communications, Electrical Equipment and Transportation Informatics - KEIT 2018 was held between 28th and 30th September with the support of Monbat.

 The plenary session included more than 70 participants from the country and abroad.
 More than 50 reports were presented, distributed in four scientific sections, such as power systems and transport facilities; electronics and automation; communication, security and automation systems in transport; guidelines and innovations in transport education.